 Tips for sustainable living can be found on Sustainability Victoria's website.

 Your Home is a Commonwealth Government initiative that provides a range of information and tools to encourage the design, construction or renovation of homes to be comfortable, healthy and more environmentally sustainable.

-- Shop locally, choose low waste and less packaged items
+- Shop locally and choose low waste and less packaged items.

 - Choose banks and super funds that don’t invest in environmentally damaging activities, particularly thermal coal.
 Market Forces provides a guide to help you compare institutions.